Everybody loves twins.

 - Delivery: The choice of delivery depends on the number, size, position, and health status of the babies.
 Often times, a Caesarean section is advised for women with multiple pregnancies.

-- Placenta Abruption: Most times, multiple pregnancy affects placenta function.
-A placenta abruption occurs when the placenta becomes separated from the inner wall o the womb before delivery.
+- Placenta Abruption: Most times, multiple pregnancy affects placental function.
+A placenta abruption occurs when the placenta becomes separated from the inner wall of the womb before delivery.

 How Will They Be Delivered?

-Most twins in recent times are born by a pre-planned caesarian section.
-Depending on their size. health status of (mum and babies) and position, they can be delivered vaginally.
+Most twins in recent times are born by a pre-planned Cesarean section.
+Less commonly, depending on the weight of the babies, health status of (mum and babies), and position, they can be delivered vaginally.

 How Do I Feed Them?

-Having twin babies is a delightful experience although it comes with its own pecularities.
+Having twin babies is a delightful experience although it comes with its own peculiarities.
+Read our other article on positive signs of embryo transfer.

 Finally, the complications of multiples can be reduced and managed better when you visit your physician regularly.